ActiveCampaign/mailhandler/readme.md

 email_sender.send_email(email)
 ```

-email has to be an email created with Mail gem.
+Email you plan to send has to be an email created with Mail gem.
 In order to send emails by Postmark batch, you will need to provide an Array of emails.

 ## Sending results